The Millennials Workforce: Engaging and Connecting with your Millennial in the Workforce

 5. Give Lots and Lots of Feedback — and Be Prepared to Collect some Yourself

 Millennials are used to receiving feedback on everything they do–and quickly.
 Whether it was in school or at home, everything they did was observed and either given applause or met with criticism–in real-time.
 They are used to this, in fact, they yearn for it.
-One could label this a type of neediness, but most organizations could benefit from a lot more and more immediate feedback.
-A shift to greater feedback will help your organization make changes more quickly, and also turbocharge the learning and progression of your people.
+One could label this a type of neediness, but most organizations could benefit from providing more immediate feedback.
+A shift to greater feedback will help your organization make changes more quickly, and also turbocharge your learning strategy and improve personal and professional growth for employees.

 Leverage your Millennials by setting expectations for more frequent feedback.
 Reinforce the principle that feedback is best when nearly immediate.
-It should be done after major projects and events, and also after key meetings and workshops.
+It should be done after major projects, events, key meetings, and workshops.
 From a management point of view, this requires a shift to a mentoring approach rather than a task-management approach.
 Your Millennials will appreciate this, as will nearly all employees, as your organization and people grow together.

 While the Millennial approach of offering opinions can be seen as overly confident, it does represent a bias towards action and can set in motion more thought and input from lower levels of your organization.
 This is a democratizing force that opens up more learning opportunities, and gives high-potential individuals a chance to distinguish themselves and come to the attention of company leaders.